 Note: Passengers carried on flights from other areas of the UK to airports in these regions are subject to APD at the appropriate rate.

-Air Passenger Duty: APD Tax Bands in the United Kingdom
+Air Passenger Duty Rates: APD Tax Bands in the United Kingdom